 In 2012, a group of some of the most brilliant thinkers of our time, including Stephen Hawking, came together to declare that animals do in fact have emotions:

 “The absence of a neocortex does not appear to preclude an organism from experiencing affective states.
 Convergent evidence indicates that non-human animals have the neuroanatomical, neurochemical, and neurophysiological substrates of conscious states along with the capacity to exhibit intentional behaviors.
 Consequently, the weight of evidence indicates that humans are not unique in possessing the neurological substrates that generate consciousness.
 Nonhuman animals, including all mammals and birds, and many other creatures, including octopuses, also possess these neurological substrates.”

-Still got doubts?
-Look into the eyes of any animal in your vicinity, if you look with belief you would for sure see the warmth of love.
-And believe me; any species capable of loving is for sure, intelligent!
+Still, got doubts?
+Look into the eyes of any animal in your vicinity, if you look with the belief you would for sure see the warmth of love.
+And believe me; any species capable of love is for sure, intelligent!